GitMirroring/gnuboot/site/docs/install/index.md

 laptop you can just flash the default ROM and you do not have to worry.

-There are also some Intel X4X platforms that use an ICH10 southbridge, supported in Libreboot, but these are flashed in a *descriptorless* setup, which means that the MAC address is irrelevant (either there will be an Intel PHY module that is now unusable, and you use an add-on card, or it doesn't use an Intel PHY module and the onboard NIC is usable).
+There are also some Intel X4X platforms that use an ICH10 southbridge, supported in GNU Boot, but these are flashed in a *descriptorless* setup, which means that the MAC address is irrelevant (either there will be an Intel PHY module that is now unusable, and you use an add-on card, or it doesn't use an Intel PHY module and the onboard NIC is usable).